Nathaniel Code: Murders

 During the night of August 31, 1984, Code entered the home of 25-year-old Debra Ann Ford by pulling open a screen on the bathroom window.
-After a confrontation in the living room, Code bound Ford's hands and placed a gag on her mouth, then stabbed her multiple times and slit her throat, and Ford died as a result of her injuries.
+After a confrontation in the living room, Code bound Ford's hands and placed a gag on her mouth, then stabbed her multiple times and slit her throat.
+Ford died as a result of her injuries.
 Code then fled through the front door.
-During the time after the murder, Code was not on a suspect list, and with minimal evidence to pinpoint the perpetrator, a reward of $1,000 was put forward for information leading to an arrest.
+Her body was laying face-down in a sofa.
+At the time, investigators described the case as "a regular whodunnit."
+With minimal evidence to pinpoint the perpetrator, a reward of $1,000 was put forward for information leading to an arrest.
+Code remained elusive.